July 2008 Edition

 lamps.

-run these parts on a manual line and, depending on the product being
+on a manual line and, depending on the product being run, cycle time

-run, cycle time was 19-24 seconds per part," Blades says.
-"With the
+was 19-24 seconds per part," Blades says.
+"With the robot cells, we

-robot cells, we only need two operators per shift, and cycle time is
+only need two operators per shift, and cycle time is 12-15 seconds a

 Automating the process also has provided quality